 What is imiquimod, and how does it work?

-Imiquimod is a cream that when applied to the skin activates the immune system to recognise abnormal cells and causes inflammation which removes them.
+Imiquimod cream activates the immune system to recognise abnormal cells in the skin and causes inflammation which removes them.

 What skin conditions are treated with imiquimod cream?